 Parents should see the School Office staff if they wish to change their child's meal choice.
-ALL parents will be asked to give notice until the following Monday.

-Applications for free school meals should be made at the school or the Civic Centre - who will then inform the school.
-Eligibility checks can be carried out by the School Office and we would ask that parents/carers ensure they have the correct documentation with them.
-Please could we also request that ALL parents claim their free school meal entitlement as the government provide additional funding opportunities for those children who claim Free School Meals, including subsidised visits etc. Please see Mrs Scott if you wish to discuss this matter further.
+Eligibility checks can be carried out by the School Office, and we would ask that parents/carers ensure they have the correct documentation sent to school to ensure the FSM are claimed where eligible.

+Please could we also request that ALL parents claim their free school meal entitlement as the government provide additional funding opportunities for those children who claim Free School Meals, including subsidised visits etc. Please see the school office or Mrs Scott if you wish to discuss this matter further.

 Children who bring sandwiches must provide a plastic box, clearly labelled with their name and class.
 For safety reasons; no cans, glass bottles, hot liquids or drinks with alcohol, e.g. shandy, are allowed.
-All sandwich boxes should only contain ONLY one treat item e.g. crisps or biscuit bar.
+All sandwich boxes should only contain ONLY one treat item e.g. crisps or a biscuit bar.
 Yoghurts are allowed as an extra item and fruit, salad, raw vegetables are most definitely encouraged.